neosaurrrus/blog-entries/60 - Gatsby 1.md

  The cool kids call this a Backend, and this is something that one can decidicate a whole career to building out.
 We will not do this, we will use something called Sanity.

+ If you like using something else for data, thats cool, Gatsby doesn't really care too hard about what you use but for the app I am building, thats what I will be using.
+The concepts in later posts are pretty transferable.

  ## What the hell is Sanity?